Password Strength: Audit Your Accounts Today

 2. Use different passwords for different applications or accounts.

-3. Use a mix of uppercase and lowercase letters, along with numbers and special characters or symbols.
+3. Use a mix of letters, numbers, and symbols, including uppercase and lowercase letters and special characters.

-4. Consider using a passphrase instead of a more simple password.
+4. Consider using a passphrase instead of a more common password.

-6. Enter passwords only on private networks, and not on public networks like in airport lounges, libraries, or coffee shops.
+7. Enter passwords only on private networks, not public networks like airport lounges, libraries, or coffee shops.

 What Should A Good, Strong Password Include?